-Rapidly gaining recognition for her yarn bomb installations in and around Bath Emma has gained support and sponsorship for her work whilst raising money for the children's charity Kids Company along the way.
+Rapidly gaining recognition for her yarn bomb installations in and around Bath Emma has gained support and sponsorship for her work whilst raising money for local charities along the way.
 She has a loyal team of ladies who meet with her every month to create the next big installation and together they are changing the world one stitch at a time.

 “It’s all about colour for me.
 I need to surround my self with it.
 Yarn, mosaic tiles, rugs on walls, beaded chandeliers it really doesn’t matter so long as it envelopes me and takes me to the creative place that lies within."

 Mother to Lili, keeper of two dachshunds and Nichiren Buddhist, Emma’s work is an expression of her life spreading hope and happiness in all that she does.